telerik/fiddler-jam-docs/fj-extension/installation.md

 - Click on the account icon on the top-right corner of the extension.
 - Login with your Fiddler Jam account.

-Note that some of the functionalities like a quick link to the log to the Fiddler Jam portal are available only for [active portal users]({%slug fj-users%}#portal-users).

 ## My Captures